MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

     .. literalinclude:: resources/Dockerfile
         :language: dockerfile

 #.
-In this directory launch the command ``docker compose up -d``.
-After a few moment you must have three running containers (named jenkins, gitea and artifactory).
+In this directory, launch the command ``docker compose up -d``.
+After a few moments you should have three running containers (named jenkins, gitea and artifactory).
 Using ``docker compose ps`` will show if containers started properly.
 Logs can be viewed with ``docker compose logs``.